jlunaing/Rotating-Pen-Plotter-Machine/README.md

 # Term Project: Plotting on a Pint Glass

-This repository contains the source code and documentation for the term project for the Mechatronics course at California Polytechnic State University.
-Feel free to see the [source files](https://github.com/jdlu97/Rotating-Pen-Plotter-Machine/tree/main/src) and [documentation](https://jdlu97.github.io/Rotating-Pen-Plotter-Machine/) for more information.
+This repository contains the source code and documentation for the Rotating Pen Plotter Machine project.

- ## Introduction
+ ## Background

- For this term project, we decided to create a pen plotter to draw on pint glasses.
+ For this project, we decided to create a pen plotter to draw on pint glasses.
 The purpose of this device is to add decoration to a glass, in the form of ink marks, and give it a sense of style or personality.
 We intended for this to be used by people who wanted to have a cool homemade design on their glasses or for low volume production of a fairly typical design.
-For our project, we made a star but this was only one design and could be adapted to make other designs as necessary.
+For a demo, the source code makes a star but the modularity of the code allows it to be adapted to make other designs.

  ## Hardware Design Overview